-The best home warranties start as low as $200 per year for a policy that just covers appliances and can exceed $800 annually for a more comprehensive plan.
-A homeowner can add extra coverage to the contract, such as coverage for a swimming pool or external well.
+The best home warranties have starting costs as low as $200 per year for a policy that just covers appliances, but prices can exceed $800 annually for a more comprehensive plan.
+A homeowner can add extra coverage to most plans, such as coverage for a swimming pool or an external well.
 Each addition will add to the cost of the warranty.

 While homeowners can purchase a warranty at any time, the best deals are often found during a real estate transaction.
-Sellers of home warranties often offer the lowest prices and most comprehensive coverage at this time.
-At the end of the first year, the homeowners generally have the option to renew the plan.
+Home warranty providers frequently offer the lowest prices and more comprehensive coverage during sales transactions.
+At the end of the first year, homeowners generally have the option to renew the plan.

 Do You Need a Home Warranty?

 Home warranties are often touted as a selling point when a house is on the market.
-They can be a way to give buyers peace of mind, knowing that if something goes wrong, it will be covered by the warranty.
+They can be a way to give buyers peace of mind.
 But do homeowners actually need a home warranty?

-Homeowners with newer homes probably do not need a home warranty.
-There is a chance that you may already have coverage for your appliances and systems under their warranties, or if your house is newer, through your builder.
-For these homeowners, the cost of a warranty—which will probably be $350 to $500 a year, plus $50 to $75 for each service call—will not be worth it.
+Homeowners with newer homes probably don’t.
+In many situations, owners of new homes have coverage for appliances and systems through the builder or manufacturer.
+For these homeowners, the cost of a warranty—which will probably be $350 to $500 a year plus $50 to $75 for each service call—won’t be worth it.

-However, for homeowners with older homes, a home warranty may make good sense.
-If you have older or outdated appliances and systems, the investment in a home warranty may be smart if you think that you will spend much more than that on repairs given the age of your home.
+However, for homeowners with older homes, a home warranty can make sense.
+If you have outdated appliances and systems, investing in a home warranty may be smart if you think you’ll spend more than the warranty’s cost on repairs.

 Ask the Expert